Skip to main content

 Hans-Knöll-Straße 8

-Many living creatures use scents to communicate with each other.
-Although the human nose cannot detect many of these substances, we are still able to detect and analyze them using state-of-the-art technology.
+Many living organisms use scents to communicate with one another.
+Although the human nose cannot detect many of these substances, we are still able to track them down and analyze them—with the help of state-of-the-art technology.

-At our institute, we investigate how different living organisms, especially plants and insects, communicate with each other using chemical signals.
-Fragrances are often used, which insects perceive via their sense of smell and then interpret.
-The scent is recognized by special olfactory receptors that react to the individual chemical compounds.
+At our institute, we study how different organisms—especially plants and insects—communicate with one another using chemical signals.
+These signals often involve scents that insects perceive through their sense of smell and then interpret.
+These scents are detected by specialized olfactory receptors that respond to specific chemical compounds.

-For most of these scents, we humans lack the corresponding receptors so that we cannot smell them at all.
-In addition, our sense of smell is nowhere near as sensitive as that of moths, for example.
-And in the case of complicated mixtures of substances, we would not even recognize the individual compounds as such.
+Humans lack the receptors for most of these scents, so we cannot smell them at all.
+Furthermore, our sense of smell is nowhere near as sensitive as that of moths, for example.
+And when it comes to complex mixtures of substances, we would not even recognize the individual compounds as such.

-In order to observe this type of communication and to be able to measure which volatile substances and how many the plants and animals emit, we use highly sensitive devices specially developed for this purpose.
+To observe this form of communication nonetheless—and to measure which volatile substances plants and animals emit and in what quantities—we use highly sensitive devices developed specifically for this purpose.
 We will demonstrate one of these devices to visitors and explain how it works.

 Bild